-Stop here for locally made produce courtesy of Kangaroo Valley Kindred Spirits.
+Stop here for locally-made produce courtesy of Kangaroo Valley Kindred Spirits.
 They have garlic dukkha, chilli pesto, pickles and fresh cheese, alongside all the grocery staples found in most small supermarkets.
 The bookshelf out the front also houses vintage books.

 The café portion of the General serves bountiful breakfasts to the masses next door.
-The Chef’s Special (named after Head Chef Tony) changes regularly – it could be anything from a fresh cheese, basil and tomato omelette to a lightly spiced congee.
+The Chef’s Special (named after Head Chef Tony) changes regularly – it could be anything from fresh cheese, basil and tomato omelette to a lightly spiced congee.

 Mrs Bread’s pop-up bakery supplies organic sourdough bread to the café – and don’t miss the adorable honesty system bread shelf out front.
 Simply leave your money in the tin and grab your bread to-go.